phenomenon98/digital-garden-jekyll-template/_pages/contribute.md

 The article needs to be written in markdown.
 You can find a sample article that describes the format <a class="external-link" href="https://cdn.discordapp.com/attachments/906648854554886144/906652300729274418/superteamknowledgebase_articleguide.md">here </a>

-The best way too contribute would be to raise a PR over <a class="external-link" href="https://github.com/phenomenon98/superteam-community-knowledgebase"> here</a>.
-If you are not familiar with git you can fill up the form below.
+The best way to contribute would be to raise a PR over <a class="external-link" href="https://github.com/phenomenon98/superteam-community-knowledgebase"> here</a>. <br>If you are not familiar with git you can just fill up the form below.